NO. OF CREDITS:

-Interview three (3) other teachers and summarize their perspective on philosophy, motivation, and leadership through this subject for developing today’s student.
+Interview three (3) other teachers and summarize their perspectives on philosophy, motivation, and leadership through this subject for developing today’s students.
 Then reflect on your findings from the work in this class versus that of the teachers you have interviewed in 2-3 pages.

 Develop an alternative assignment with the instructor’s prior approval.

 Send to instructor: Ericlow11@hotmail.com.
 Subject line to read ‘Academic Camp #1 - Assignment #8-B - 2023’.

 Assignment #9: (Required for Clock Hrs, PDUs, CEUs, Act 48, 400 and 500 level)